duanegoodner/btrfs-restic/README.md

 # btrfs_restic
-Takes snapshots of BTRFS sub-volumes, then snapshotted data to a remote Restic repository.
+Takes snapshots of BTRFS sub-volumes, then sends snapshotted data to a remote Restic repository.
+Does not require BTRFS on the remote.

 ## Requirements
 - Local system: